Venue: On TEAMS

 Welcome and Apologies

 1.1.
-The Chair welcomed everyone, and apologies were noted from Cllr Curry (substituted by Cllr Van Dyke) and Cllr Filmer.
+Apologies were noted from Cllr Filmer, Cllr Curry (substituted by Cllr Van Dyke) and Cllr Maple (substituted by Cllr Johnson).

 Technically, Councillors are only required to declare interests at meetings of the Council, the Cabinet, or Committees and Sub Committees, Joint Committees or Joint Sub Committees.
 However, it is best practice to follow the rules on declaring interests at other informal meetings as well.
 Guidance on this is set out in agenda item 3.

 2.1.
 The Chair requested declarations of interest and noted that he is the Director of the Medway Development Company (MDC) and Kyndi Ltd. Councillor Gulvin declared directorship of MDC and involvement in the refit programme and district heating system viability.

 3.1.
 The Chair shared progress on the action plan over its first year and an infographic was displayed on key progress.
 The Chair emphasised how the action plan is a working document and the importance of input from all members of the community.
 It was noted that several actions are now fully embedded into core duties but will still be monitored.